chadrem/oskie_rpc/README.md

 ## Requests

 The ````Request```` class is a specialized type of message that expects a response.
-You use these if you need a return value value from the other end.
+You use them if you need a return value value from the other end.
 Requests support timeouts (see below section on heartbeats).
 The default timeout is 60 seconds.